 Travel along magnificent lakeside and woodland trails in the scenic Pontiac.
 Escapade Eskimo offers visitors a memorable dogsledding experience.
 Why not round off the activity with a relaxing soak in the indoor hot tub?
-Different packages are available.
+Several packages available.

 Chapeau (Québec) J0X 1M0

-L'Ancienne Banque is a new restaurant and brew-pub on l’Isle-aux-Allumettes that has quickly gained a great reputation!
-The establishment brews craft beer from local hops, features a lovely pub-style restaurant and bar and is a hub for local musical talent.
+L’Ancienne Banque is a new restaurant and brew pub on L’Isle-aux-Allumettes, and it has quickly gained a great reputation!
+The establishment brews its own craft beer from local hops, and is a hub for local musical talent.

 Fort-Coulonge (Québec) J0X1V0

-Bryson’s Bistro du Bucheron of Fort Coulonge can accommodate up to 84 guests.
-With its rustic ambiance and intimate setting, it is the perfect location for lunch, dinner or a special event.
-The bistro is open Wednesday to Friday for lunch and dinner, Saturday for dinner and Sunday for brunch and dinner.
+Bryson’s Bistro du Bûcheron in Fort Coulonge can accommodate up to 84 guests.
+With its intimate, rustic ambiance, it’s the perfect spot for lunch, dinner or a special event.
+The bistro is open Wednesday to Friday for lunch and dinner, Saturday for dinner, and Sunday for brunch and dinner.